 Registrar to return the IP address of the floating address as its server-id, instead of the fixed IP address that Cisco Prime

 Registrar can detect that is associated with the interface built into the instance.
-To configure DHCP for this situation, you need
+In order to configure DHCP for this situation,

-to be in Expert mode, and configure the DHCP Policy attribute dhcp-server-identifier-address with the floating address allocated to this instance.
-Then the DHCP server will return the configured IP address (which will
+address allocated to this instance.
+Then the DHCP server will return the configured IP address (which will be the externally

-be the externally visible IP address of this instance) instead of the IP address that the DHCP server can detect from examining
+visible IP address of this instance) instead of the IP address that the DHCP server can detect from examining the interface

 A local cluster needs to be registered with a regional cluster.
 After this registration, the regional cluster needs to be